 - Making games out of nothing: with a little imagination, you can discover a whole heap of games that only require a piece of paper, which is nothing at all!
 You can play hangman, guessing games, noughts and crosses and so much more.

-- Tablets, games consoles or portable DVD players: our little ones are addicted to their little multimedia gadgets.
+- Tablets or games consoles: our little ones are addicted to their little multimedia gadgets.
 Let's admit it: this can work in our favour sometimes, finally giving us a moment of peace!
 Always put them on silent or plug in headphones to keep things quiet for the other passengers.

 - Something to snack on: this is a must!
 Don't forget to pack a little food and drink just in case.
 Failing that, the restaurant carriage could work in your favour and even provide an enjoyable distraction for curious little ones who want to stretch their legs.